rails/rails/guides/source/caching_with_rails.md

 end
 ```

-NOTE: Notice that in this example we used `cache_key` method, so the resulting cache-key will be something like `products/233-20140225082222765838000/competing_price`. `cache_key` generates a string based on the model’s `id` and `updated_at` attributes.
+NOTE: Notice that in this example we used the `cache_key` method, so the resulting cache-key will be something like `products/233-20140225082222765838000/competing_price`. `cache_key` generates a string based on the model’s `id` and `updated_at` attributes.
 This is a common convention and has the benefit of invalidating the cache whenever the product is updated.
 In general, when you use low-level caching for instance level information, you need to generate a cache key.

 ### SQL Caching